 In our family we traditionally have a smoked prime rib on Christmas eve.
 This really started when we lived in Mexico.
 But there are other reasons as well.
 As much as I love turkey, I confess that after Thanksgiving I am pretty much done with turkey for a while.
 Perhaps this has come to be from my years as a chef and cooking turkey for thousands over the years in the restaurant business.
 So as Christmas rolls around, in our home we have a much-anticipated Prime Rib dinner.
 Our traditional Christmas dinner has been prime rib for the last 15 years, frequently one that has been smoked.

-Around our table we are adapting to a wonderful and healthy alternative to our normal beef prime rib.
-This year’s choice is a buffalo/bison prime rib.
+Around our table we are adapting to a wonderful and healthy alternatives to our favorite beef prime rib.
+Another great choice is a buffalo/bison prime rib.
 Many of us have experimented with grass-fed beef, or tried a buffalo burger in the search for a healthier alternative to our beef.
 Buffalo or bison is a great alternative to beef and one that can be considered a sustainable choice as well.
 Buffalo and bison are being raised in just about every state now, and certainly on the West coast and Southwestern states.
-Whole Foods Market is a great source for buffalo, and there are several excellent online sources for buffalo.

 This recipe produces 10 to 12 servings

 Spice Rub of your choice, or try our Great Spice Rubs RRR Rib & Chicken Rub

 3-4 cups of wood chips, mesquite, hickory or oak